kinecosystem/kin-website-docs/docs/app-registration.md

 - Create an account on the [Kin Developer Portal](https://portal.kin.org)
 - We'll send an email to the account you used during registration.
 Open that email and follow the instructions to verify your account
 - Login to the [Kin Developer Portal](https://portal.kin.org) and navigate to Apps
-- Click "Create App", fill in your details, and submit
+- Click [Create App](https://portal.kin.org/apps/create), fill in your details, and submit

 Congrats!
 Your app is now registered!

 At anytime, you can navigate back to the Apps section to find your App Index or manage:

 - Your app settings
-- Your environemnts (production and testing)
+- Your environments (production and testing)

 ## Configurable Options